Buffum, Bridgetown Get First Winners Aug. 9

 Lover's Leap is the first starter for a limited line of first-crop foals by Bridgetown, who was euthanized in April 2014 following an accident at Questroyal North in New York.
 The promising sire had only eight foals.

 Bred in New York by Danzel Brendemuehl and Patrick Morrell, Lover's Leap is raced by Mark Valentine and trained by Sal Iorio Jr. The colt was unplaced in his first start July 14 at Belmont Park before rolling to a 7 1/4-length win in a $26,000 maiden special weight at Finger Lakes.
-Watch Video

 Kissin' Kris' winning daughter Commercial Kisser is the dam of Lover's Leap.
 The mare has produced four winners from seven starters to date, including stakes-placed Television Too (Pollard's Vision ).
 Commercial Kisser had a filly this year by New York sire Japan and was bred back to Majestic City .